hellslord/mignis-compiler/README.md

    iptables language.

-Version 2.4.1 new features:
+Version 2.4.2 new features:
-* Comment and alignment in the code fixed
-* Python scripts source code  arranged in 80 columns

-2016-10-07
+* Fixing of a bug that prevented wrong NAT rules to be detected and reported when appearing in the first firewall rule

+2016-10-11

 </pre>